balancer/docs-v3/docs/integration-guides/guides/remove-liquidity-from-pool.md

 The following code snippet shows how to remove liquidity from a smart contract.

-::: warning Queries cannot be used within the same block to set minAmountsOut due to possible manipulation
+::: warning Queries should not be used onchain to set minAmountOut due to possible manipulation via frontrunning.
 :::

 ```solidity